Lara Bazelon: Early life and education

 Bazelon grew up in Philadelphia.
 Her father is an attorney and her mother is a psychiatrist.

 She attended Germantown Friends School, where she was on the tennis team.
 She has three sisters: Emily Bazelon, an award-winning New York Times journalist and author; Jill Bazelon, who founded an organization that provides financial literacy classes free of charge to low income high school students and individuals; and Dana Bazelon, senior policy counsel to Philadelphia District Attorney Larry Krasner.
 The Bazelon family are Jewish.

 Bazelon is the granddaughter of David L. Bazelon, formerly a judge on the United States Court of Appeals for the District of Columbia Circuit, and second cousin twice removed of feminist Betty Friedan.

-Bazelon graduated cum laude from Columbia University in 1992, and received her J.D. from NYU School of Law where she was an editor of the NYU Law Review.
+Bazelon graduated cum laude from Columbia University in 1996, and received her J.D. from NYU School of Law where she was an editor of the NYU Law Review.
 Her note, Exploding the Superpredator Myth, won the Paul D. Kaufman Memorial Award and was cited by Bryan Stevenson in his Supreme Court brief in Sullivan v.
 Florida, where he successfully argued that the Eighth Amendment forbade the sentencing of juveniles to life imprisonment without the possibility of parole for crimes committed before the age of 13.
 After law school Bazelon worked as a law clerk for the Honorable Harry Pregerson of the United States Court of Appeals for the Ninth Circuit.

 Academic career

 After seven years as a trial attorney in the Office of the Federal Public Defender in Los Angeles, Bazelon was awarded a clinical teaching fellowship at the UC Hastings College of the Law.
-From 2012-2015, Bazelon was a visiting associate professor and the director of the Loyola Law School Project for the Innocent in Los Angeles.
+From 2012 to 2015, Bazelon was a visiting associate professor and the director of the Loyola Law School Project for the Innocent in Los Angeles.
 In 2017, Bazelon joined the faculty of the University of San Francisco School of Law as an associate professor and the director of the Criminal and Juvenile and Racial Justice Clinics.
 In 2019, she was awarded tenure.
 In 2020, she was awarded the Barnett Chair in Trial Advocacy.